Montana Nursing Programs and Degrees Guide

 Chamberlain College of Nursing

 Chamberlain College of Nursing’s online Master of Science in Nursing (MSN) with a family nurse practitioner concentration caters to working nurses who want to pursue advanced positions in nursing.
 The 45 credit online program generally takes between two and three years to complete with individual classes spanning eight weeks.
-Curriculum covers healthcare policy, leadership and role of the advanced practice nurse, and advanced pharmacology.
+The curriculum covers healthcare policy, leadership and role of the advanced practice nurse, and advanced pharmacology.
 Practicums are mandatory and students must complete a minimum of 625 hours of clinical work.
 Successful applicants must possess a Bachelor of Science in Nursing (BSN) and hold a current registered nurse’s license.
 The program features six start dates each year.

 University of Phoenix